atkins126/Tracetool/README.md

 ## Client Api

-You can chose how to send traces to the viewer.
+You can chose the protocol to send traces to the viewer.

+* Socket connection (localhost or remote) This is the prefered mode.
+Work with many languages , except javascript / TypeSCript and node
 * Windows message (same computer).
 Don't work with Java, javascript / TypeScript, node and python
-* Socket connection (localhost or remote).
-Don't work with javascript / TypeSCript, node
 * Web socket connection.
-Work only on dotnet
+Work only with dotnet
 * http connection.
-Work only javascript / Typescript
+Work only with javascript / Typescript

-On dotnet, you can use Asynchronous or worker Thread.
+Demo is provided for each client api \

 Blazor client support only Synchronous communication (Web socket connection) \
 \